Where To Find Grants For Immigrants And Minorities: The Ultimate 2026 Resource List

 Q2: Can I get a grant if I am a “solopreneur” (business of one)?

 A: Absolutely.
-Many grants, like the NASE Growth Grant, are specifically designed for micro-businesses and freelancers.
-You do not need employees to qualify as a “Minority Business Enterprise.”
+Many grants are designed for micro-businesses and freelancers.
+You do not need employees to qualify.

 Q3: Do I need a professional grant writer?

-A: For small private grants ($5k – $10k), no. Your authentic story is more important.
-However, for large federal government grants ($100k+), hiring a professional or consulting with an MBDA Center is highly recommended due to the complexity of the paperwork.
+A: For small private grants ($5k-$25k), no. Your authentic personal story is more valuable.
+For large federal grants, consulting an MBDA Center is recommended.

 Q4: Are business grants considered taxable income?